 Wrist-to-Floor Measurement Instructions

 All human beings share the same skeletal, muscle, tendon, and joint functions and from a mechanical standpoint are the same regardless of height or sex.
 Non-mechanical differences arise in custom fitting however, for instance: the height of a bicycle seat needs to be greater for a taller person than a shorter person even though the mechanical design of the bicycle remains the same.
-By the same token there is only one true fitting variable in the building of golf clubs and that is club length.
-Based upon your wrist-to-floor measurement we adjust your club length to correspond to the lie angle of our club-heads in order to ensure a proper fitting.
+By the same token, there is only one true fitting variable in the building of golf clubs and that is club length.
+Based upon your wrist-to-floor measurement we adjust your club length to correspond to the lie angle of our club-heads to ensure a proper fitting.